 The legal Government of Poland, in Exile in London, foresaw that the conclusion of hostilities in World War II would not end in victory for all the Allies.
 Tragically, Poland was once again occupied, this time by the Soviet Union.
 Regrettably, this state of affairs was accepted by the United Kingdom and the other Allies.

 By the end of the war, the British and Americans had capitulated to Soviet demands at the Tehran, Yalta and Potsdam conferences and had withdrawn their recognition of the legal Polish Government in London.
 VE (Victory in Europe) Day brought victory and freedom only to some of the nations of Europe.
 The Soviet Union were to dominate the majority of countries in Central and Eastern Europe, including Poland, for the next 50 years.

-Some of the Polish Armed Forces returned to their motherland after the war.
-They faced persecution by the Communist authorities; many were imprisoned and even executed.
+Many of the soldiers of the Polish Armed Forces who returned to Poland faced prosecution by the Communist authorities; many were imprisoned and even executed.

-However, the majority of the Polish Armed Forces in the West remained in the West as political exiles, and continued the struggle for an Independent Poland.
+More than half of the soldiers of the Polish Armed Forces in the West remained in the West as political exiles, and continued the struggle for an Independent Poland.
 Having been disarmed, their struggle would now be in the political domain.

 The Institute was created as a non-governmental organisation in response to the threat that the new Polish Communist authorities in Poland might pressurise the British authorities to surrender the Institute’s collections to them.
 The Institute was registered as a limited company, governed by Trustees, and became a registered Charity.
 It retains this status today.

 The Institute was founded on May 2nd, 1945, as a Trust, with the unofficial backing of the President of Poland Władysław Raczkiewicz.